ttyamada/pyqcstrc/docs/install.rst

 PyQCstrc is available on the `PyPI <https://pypi.python.org/pypi/pyqcstrc>`_ as binary wheels packages provided for common platforms, macOS, linux and Windows.

-It is recommended to instal PyQCstrc into a virtual environment we will call myvenv.
+It is recommended to instal PyQCstrc into a virtual environment ``myvenv``.

 .. code-block:: bash

    python3 -m venv ~/myvenv
    source ~/myvenv/bin/activate

 The binary wheel packages of PyQCstrc can be then installed using PIP.
-PIP is the package installer for Python, and we recommend to upgrade pip and its related utilities before installing PyQCstrc.
+PIP is the package installer for Python, and I recommend to upgrade pip and its related utilities before installing PyQCstrc.

 .. code-block:: bash

-   pip install setuptools wheel pip --upgrade pip install pyqcstrc
+   pip install pip --upgrade
+   pip install pyqcstrc

 Installation has been tested on macOS (10.14), Linux (Ubuntu20.04, Fedora32 and CentOS8) and Windows 10.